American Locomotive Company: Electric locomotives

-Diesel-electric locomotives
+Diesel–electric locomotives

-A leader in steam locomotives, ALCo also produced the first commercially successful diesel-electric switch engine in 1924 in a consortium with General Electric (electrical equipment) and Ingersoll-Rand (diesel engine).
+Already a leader in steam locomotives, Alco produced the first commercially successful diesel–electric switch engine in 1924 in a consortium with General Electric (electrical equipment) and Ingersoll-Rand (diesel engine).
 This locomotive was sold to the Central Railroad of New Jersey.
-It built additional locomotives for a number of railroads, including the Long Island Rail Road and the Chicago and North Western Railway.
+It built additional locomotives for the Long Island Rail Road and the Chicago and North Western Railway.

-The company bought the McIntosh & Seymour Diesel Engine Company in 1929 and henceforth produced its own diesel engines.
-Its electrical equipment was always from GE.
+The company bought the McIntosh & Seymour Diesel Engine Company in 1929 and henceforth produced its own diesel engines, though it always bought its electrical equipment from GE.
 The diesel program was largely overseen by Perry T. Egbert, vice president in charge of diesel locomotive sales and later president of the company.

-In the early to middle 1930s, ALCo was the pre-eminent builder of diesel-electric switch engines in the United States, but the Electro-Motive Corporation was expanding the realm of diesel power to mainline service, first with custom streamliner trainsets followed by production-design locomotives for passenger and freight service.
+In the early to mid-1930s, ALCo was the pre-eminent builder of diesel–electric switch engines in the United States.
+It was slower than its competition to develop reliable diesel power for full-size mainline trains, though it did provide motive power for the Gulf, Mobile and Northern Railroad's Rebel streamliners in 1935.

-ALCo provided motive power for the Rebel streamliners in 1935, but remained focused on low-power applications while General Motors (owner of EMC) was developing reliable diesel power for full-size mainline trains.
-In 1939, ALCo started production of passenger diesel locomotives to compete with those produced by EMC.
-The following year, ALCo entered into a partnership with General Electric (Alco-GE), for much-needed support in its efforts to compete with EMC.
-In 1941 ALCo introduced the RS-1, the first road-switcher locomotive.
-The versatile road-switcher design gained favor for short-haul applications, which would provide ALCo a secure market niche through the 1940s.
+In 1939, ALCo started producing passenger diesel locomotives to compete with General Motors' Electro-Motive Corporation.
+The following year, ALCo teamed up with General Electric (Alco-GE) for much-needed support in competing with EMC.
+In 1941, ALCo introduced the RS-1, the first road–switcher locomotive.
+The versatile road–switcher design gained favor for short-haul applications, which would provide ALCo a secure market niche through the 1940s.
 The entry of the United States into World War II froze ALCo's development of road diesel locomotives.